Cyprus / Κυπριακή Δημοκρατία / Kıbrıs Cumhuriyeti – Let’s explore here

 Is it safe to drink water in Cyprus?

 Yes, it is safe to drink tap water in Cyprus, although in our experience much of it has an unusual taste.
-Bottled water is readily available across the country.
+Bottled water is also readily available across the country.

-If you’ve got some awesome pictures, or some useful info that you’d like to share, let us know!
+If you’ve got some useful info that you’d like to share, let us know

-And don’t forget to check out all the other pictures!
+Don’t forget to check out all the other pictures!

 Scroll to Top